-No, there is no provision under Romanian law allowing for the national court and/or arbitral tribunal to order security for costs.
+No, there is no express provision under Romanian law allowing for the national court and/or arbitral tribunal to order security for costs.
+However, in light of the 2017 CICA Rules of Arbitration which provide for a broader scope of the interim remedies which an arbitral tribunal may grant, one may consider that an arbitral tribunal has the right to award security for costs.